fiveruns/dash-javascript/README.markdown

         $(this).append(value);
     });

-The long version: see the [dash-js website for deeper details](http://fiveruns.github.com/dash-js/).
+The long version: see the [dash-javascript website for deeper details](http://fiveruns.github.com/dash-javascript/).

 ## Limitations